FastGraph/FastGraph/docs/index.md

 It was then updated to become YC.QuickGraph.

-This version of QuickGraph, renamed QuikGraph, is a fork of YC.QuickGraph, and I tried to clean the Core or the library to provide it as a clean NuGet package using modern C# development.
+**This version** of QuickGraph, renamed **QuikGraph**, is a fork of YC.QuickGraph, and I tried to clean the Core of the library to provide it as a clean NuGet package using modern C# development (.NET Core).

 The plan would be to fully clean the original library and all its non Core parts and unit test it more.